 If you’re used to sales rank numbers for products on .com, don’t apply those to the same products on .ca!
 The catalogue of products on Amazon Canada is far smaller (about 25% of .com).
 For example, an item in Home and Kitchen in Canada with a rank of 25,000 is the equivalent of a rank of about 100,000 on .com.
 Also, because the catalog is so much smaller in Canada, sales ranks can swing drastically, with only a few sales.
 You may see an item on .ca that looks really well ranked, but it only sells a few units per day in reality.
 I’ve learned that you just can’t trust ranks in Canada and using services like CamelCamelCamel is more important than ever.

-Please share any experiences you’ve had selling into Canada below, or ask me questions either here or in our Facebook Group here.
+Please share any experiences you’ve had selling into Canada below, or ask me questions either here or in our Facebook Group of over 4,900 people by clicking here.

 So the good news is that as a Canadian, it’s really easy to sell in the US on Amazon.com and take advantage of the HUGE market.